Bridging The Strategy Implementation Gap: Why executives must champion project delivery to realise the UK’s Industrial Strategy

 What Executives Must Do Now

-✅Fostering a culture of innovation — empower teams to experiment, iterate, and learn.
+✅ Fostering a culture of innovation—Empower teams to experiment, iterate, and learn.
 Encourage cross-functional collaboration and create safe spaces for testing new ideas.

 Conclusion: From Policy to Progress